-By default, metadynamics bias energy and forces will be recorded onto a grid, the parameters of which can be defined within the definition of each colvar, as described in 4.18.
+By default, metadynamics bias energy and forces will be recorded onto a grid, the parameters of which can be defined within the definition of each colvar, as described in 4.21.
+Alternately, grid parameters can be set directly inside the metadynamics block by inserting a grid sub-block, as explained in 6.1.